drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### X-ray Structure of the Complex of 1 with BACE-1

-The X-ray structure of the complex of 1 with BACE-1 revealed several interesting features.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/x-ray-structure-complex-1-bace-1-979547ed'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray structure of the complex of 1 with BACE-1 revealed several interesting features.
 Molecule 1 was found in an unexpected compact folded conformation, the side chain of the molecule bending back onto itself in a hairpin turn orientation enabling the N-cyclohexyl substituent to occupy the hydrophobic S1 pocket.
 An exquisite array of hydrogen bonds was formed between the ligand and the two aspartates of the catalytic site (see third button).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer